 Software testing evaluates and demonstrates that a software product or function performs as intended.
 Software Testing training has advantages such as preventing problems, lowering development costs, and improving performance.
-Test plans describe all the strategies, goals, timetables, estimation, deliverables, and resources needed to test a software product.
-The test plan, the method for building it, its goals, etc., will all be covered in this article.
+I understand the importance of test plan in software testing, which outline strategies, goals, timelines, estimates, deliverables, and the necessary resources.

 What is a Test Plan in Software Testing?